relikd/baRSS/README.md

 ToDo
 ----

-The following list is not exhaustive but rather a collection of nice things that will be added eventually.
+The following list is a collection of ideas that may be added if people request it.
-I will postpone the development until demand increases …

 - [ ] Localizations
 - [ ] Feed generator for websites without feeds